 The superpotentiality of these therapies may lie in the concept of functional selectivity.
 Different drugs can act at the same receptor and have the ability to differentially activate individual effector pathways.
 Sometimes the ability to activate or deactivate a pathway is simply to change the shape of the receptor.

-Did we mention that levamisole is an indirect serotonin agonist in the horse?
-Increasing serotonin profoundly impacts the horse.
+Levamisole is an indirect serotonin agonist.
+Increasing serotonin profoundly impacts animals.
 Our research also investigates the action of serotonin on the protozoan parasite, S. neurona.
-Levamisole is cholinergic, meaning it acts on a receptor to differentially activate additional effector pathways, giving levamisole the ability to differentially activate multiple effector pathways in the horse.
-Superdrug.
+Levamisole is cholinergic, meaning it acts on a receptor to deferentially activate additional effector pathways, giving levamisole the ability to differentially activate multiple effector pathways in the parasite and the host.